eliot-portevin/Hues-in-the-Air/Project Documents/NetworkProtocol.md

 returns "<&.>" <br>
 The separator of the subarguments <br>
 Example: UPDATE_LOBBY_LIST<&!>client1 #ff33ff<&.>client2 #blabla<&.>client3 #robert <br>
-Subsepparator is used when sending lists of something.
+Subseparator is used when sending lists of something.
 Elements of these lists are assembled as shown above

 ### SUBSUBSEPARATOR <br>